industrial-optimization-group/desdeo-webapi/docs/source/restful.rst

 NAUTILUS Navigator
 ------------------

-The request returned by 'GET' and 'POST' will return a JSON object with contents as shown below:
+The requests returned by 'GET' and 'POST' contain a JSON object with contents as shown below:

 .. sourcecode:: json